Ohio pizza shop catches attention with ‘now hiring non-stupid people’ sign

 “They should’ve taken a card for an order over $60.
 They didn’t,” the Facebook user wrote.
 “I guess they shouldn’t have hired stupid people.
 Pizza sucks btw.”

 A photo of the controversial sign accompanied the man’s post, and he wasn’t the only one to spot it.
-Cars were seen slowly driving by the Holt Rd. store taking pictures of the signs when Nexstar’s WCMH visited to ask about Santino’s hiring message.
+Cars were seen slowly driving by the Holt Road store, taking pictures of the signs when Nexstar’s WCMH visited to ask about Santino’s hiring message.

 A Santino’s employee inside told WCMH that the signs were intended to be a joke but referred further requests for comment to the pizzeria’s owners.
 The worker was well aware of the online attention Santino’s request for “non-stupid people” had received, with people calling the store to discuss the sign.